 - .1 A roll bar's purpose is to help protect a driver if the vehicle rolls over.
-A roll bar is required for: - i) vehicles with fold down or completely removable tops (e.g., convertibles) - ii) vehicles that have accumulated 25 PIPs or more from their starting PI, excluding aero and tire PIPs. - iii) vehicles using non-DOT approved racing slicks (see 5.1A2.4) - iv) vehicles with a Performance Index (PI) of 110% or greater - v) 'Open Modified' class vehicles - 2 All roll bar installations are subject to the approval of the Chief Scrutineer.
+A roll bar is required for: - i) vehicles with fold down or completely removable tops (e.g., convertibles) - ii) vehicles that have accumulated 25 PIPs or more from their starting PI, excluding aero and tire PIPs.

+- iii) vehicles using non-DOT approved racing slicks (see 5.1A2.4) - iv) vehicles with PI of 110 or greater - .2 All roll bar installations are subject to the approval of the Chief Scrutineer.
 The Chief Scrutineer may approve roll bar installations that meet other recognized standards.